roboes/strava-club-scraper/readme.md

 ## Description

 This web-scraping tool aims to extract public activities data from Strava Clubs to complete the lack of features of the standard API, and includes:
-- Strava Club Activities scrapper: imports "Recent Activity" for public or activities that the user has access to a dataframe (requires a Strava account).
+- Strava Club Activities scraper: imports "Recent Activity" for public or activities that the user has access to a dataframe (requires a Strava account).
-- Strava Club Leaderboard scrapper: imports current week and previous leaderboard information, including athletes' ```id```, to a dataframe (requires a Strava account).
+- Strava Club Leaderboard scraper: imports current week and previous leaderboard information, including athletes' ```id```, to a dataframe (requires a Strava account).
-- Strava Club Members scrapper: imports all members that joined a Strava Club, including athletes' ```id```, to a dataframe (requires a Strava account).
+- Strava Club Members scraper: imports all members that joined a Strava Club, including athletes' ```id```, to a dataframe (requires a Strava account).
 - Strava Club to Google Sheets importer: automatically retrieves data and updates Strava Club Activities, Leaderboard and/or Members dataframe(s) into a Google Sheets (requires a Google API key).

 ### Strava API